weltonaddra/MoodBeats/README.md

 1. Computer Mic Mode: Uses the Minim library to read live audio from the laptop microphone.
 2. Arduino Mic Mode: The Arduino sends live sound level numbers through USB port, and processing reads those in real time to animate the visuals.
 3. Randomized colors with themes for hot and cool temperatures (Ready)
-4. Connecting temperature sensor to change the visualizer color pallete (almost ready)
+4. Connecting temperature sensor to change the visualizer color palette (almost ready)
 5. Outputing audio from an Arduino speaker sensor (In progress)
 6. Changing songs based on temperature or user interaction (In progress)